sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 Now go to [GitHub's sign-up page](https://github.com/join?source=header-home) and create a new account with the username and password we just saved in your database.

-### Generating a long, random passphrase for your master password
+### More about generating long, random passphrases with KeePassXC

-We can also use KeePassXC’s built-in password generator to generate a random passphrase to be used as our master password.
-Since you actually have to type in this password, we're going to generate as passphrase rather than a password.
+As we saw when we were creating our first KeePass database, we can also use KeePassXC’s built-in password generator to generate a random passphrase to be used as our master password.
+Since you actually have to type in this password, it makes more sense to use a passphrase than a password.

+If, for whatever reason, you didn't make your master password (or master key) a randomly generated passphrase, below I walk through the steps of changing your master key.

 To change the master password of an existing KeePass database, go to the "Database" menu and select "Change master key".
 Next click the black die icon to generate a new random passphrase.